 How do I verify IIS is installed on Windows Server 2012?

 Install verification: Open IIS Manager inetmgr.
 If the console loads with your server node and default website, IIS is installed.
 You can also run the PowerShell command Get-WindowsFeature -Name Web-Server to confirm the role is installed and started.
-Rollback deleted records in sql server a step by step guide
+How to Check RAM Size in Windows Server 2012 A Step by Step Guide 2026

 Can I host multiple websites on a single Windows Server 2012 box?